-Table 25.
+Table 28.
 STATUS REGISTER 2 (REG.
 0X42)

 Bit Mnemonic Description 7 D2 1 indicates an open or short on D2+/D2- inputs.
 6 D1 1 indicates an open or short on D2+/D2- inputs.
 5 F4P 1 indicates that Fan 4 has dropped below minimum speed.
-Alternatively, indicates that THERM timer limit has been exceeded if the THERM timer function is used.
+Alternatively, indicates that THERM limit has been exceeded if the THERM function is used.
 4 FAN3 1 indicates that Fan 3 has dropped below minimum speed.
 3 FAN2 1 indicates that Fan 2 has dropped below minimum speed.
 2 FAN1 1 indicates that Fan 1 has dropped below minimum speed.
 1 OVT 1 indicates that a THERM overtemperature limit has been exceeded.
-0 - Unused
+0 12V/VC 1 indicates that 12 V High or Low Limit has been exceeded.
+If the VID code change function is used, this bit indicates a change in VID code on the VID0 to VID5 inputs.